jWatsonDev/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: May 6, 2021

+**Today's Progress**: Distraction alert.
+Today, I realized that I'll likely soon be working with Oracle Cloud, so actually studied OCI a bit and plan to get the initial cert.
+Also, worked with Terraform.

+**Thoughts:** I may celebrate Cinco de Mayo, today.

+**Link to work:** N/A

 ### Day 5: May 5, 2021

 **Today's Progress**: Finally squashed CI/CD bug in pipeline.
 Silly mistake on my part.
 Took too long to find.
 Part of it! 🤦‍♂️ #HappyCincoDeMayo